kekyo/cat-doubler/README.md

 cat-doubler --ignore-init
 ```

 If the file already exists, it will be skipped.
-You can then customize this file to fit your specific project needs.

-### Ignore Patterns

-Create or modify a `.catdoublerignore` file to exclude files and directories from the template project.
+This file like `.gitignore`, allows you to write glob patterns to exclude specified files and directories from the template project.
+If the generated scaffolder does not contain the necessary files or contains extra files, you can adjust them with this file.

-This file format is glob patterns likely `.gitignore`:
+Here is an example:

 ```
 # Dependencies